-A practical guide to the Azure cost, governance, landing zone, security, AI, ownership, and implementation questions an assessment should answer before more work is approved.
+A practical guide to the Azure cost, governance, landing zone, security, AI, ownership, and implementation questions an assessment answers before production work expands.

 Azure Architecture Knowledge Hub.